 One of the challenges of the fact-driven process of identifying a problem and working toward a solution is that it tends to leave out a key component: humans—and more importantly, how humans impact and work through different obstacles.
 Sometimes it is often beneficial to give employees a chance to tackle issues head-on before investing in a complete operational overhaul.

 The one-size-fits-all approach to Six Sigma can also be somewhat limiting at times, especially within organizations or disciplines that rely on creativity.
 Employees who crave the freedom to toss caution (and sometimes process) to the wind in an effort to innovate may find the Six Sigma process stifling.

 Six Sigma also does not technically allow for the introduction of new tools or methods, even when they could be beneficial.
 Since Six Sigma generally requires total dedication across all teams, it’s difficult to use or experiment with other process methodologies for other areas of the organization.

 What can you use instead of Six Sigma?

 Dozens of project management methodologies exist with varying degrees of structure, rules, and processes.
 Here are just a few of the most common:

 To decide which style is ideal for your project or organization, try working backward.
 Start with what you want your end product to look like.
-Make sure your project management solution does the following:

-Borrow from some Six Sigma principles and conduct a fact-finding mission, evaluating where your team is already successful, what’s working well, and what type of environment drives those ideal results.
+Borrow from Six Sigma principles and conduct a fact-finding mission, evaluating where your team is already successful, what’s working well, and what type of environment drives those ideal results.
 Does your organization do best in large teams or small teams?
 Do team members like two-week sprint schedules or more free-form processes?
 Use the information you’ve gathered as a guide to investigate which project management methodology works for your specific goals, constraints, and timelines.